Sipley/AgInformatics/README.md

 # AgInformatics
-Python scripts written for a special topics course in solving problems with python -- with an emphasis on making research incorporating lots of data & bioinformatics tools a little less painful.
+Python scripts written for a graduate level special topics course in solving problems with python -- with an emphasis on making research incorporating lots of data & bioinformatics tools a little less painful.

 WARNING: very much a work in progress